bakdata/ci-templates/actions/kustomize-gke-deploy/README.md

 # Kustomize-gke-deploy

-This action will deploy a Kustomize chart on a Google Kubernetes Engine cluster.
+This action will deploy resources with Kustomize on a Google Kubernetes Engine cluster.

 ## Prerequisites